zuozhenggh/learning-library/solutions-library/oci-move-improve/monitoring/monitoring.md

     </copy>
     ```

-15. Once here, we need to scroll down and find 'bind-address'.
+15. Once here, you need to scroll down and find 'bind-address'.
 The value needs to be changed here to 0.0.0.0 to allow all connections.

     ![](./images/16.png "")